-Since starting the Magnetic Memory Mondays Newsletter, I’m often blessed with some extended conversation about some of the finer points of memorization.
+Since starting this blog, I’ve been blessed with some extended conversation about some of the finer points of memorization.

 For instance, I had talked in the past about the difference between throwing image-associations into the void of one’s mind and locating an associative image in a dedicated Memory Palace (which in the Magnetic Memory system is an alphabetically organized and predetermined Memory Palace).